voki97/yacht-booking-application/backend/BackendDOC.md

 ## Relationships

 - **Yacht - Booking**: One-to-Many relationship.
 Each booking is associated with one yacht.
-- **Booking - Discount**: Many-to-Many relationship.
+- **Booking—Discount**: Many-to-Many relationship.
 Each booking can have multiple discounts, and each discount can be applied to multiple bookings.
 - **Booking - Report**: One-to-One relationship.
 Each booking is associated with one report.

 ## Usage